Horizon-test-org/horizon-sdv-tst/workloads/android/pipelines/builds/aaos_builder/README.md

 This is required for the SDK Car AVD builds so that the correct `devices.xml` and SDK Addon can be generated for use with Android Studio.

-## ADDITIONAL_INITIALISE_COMMANDS
+## POST_REPO_INITIALISE_COMMAND

-This allows the user to include additional commands tun run after the rep has been initialised.
+This allows the user to include additional commands to run after the repo has been initialised.

+## POST_REPO_SYNC_COMMAND

+This allows the user to include additional commands to run after the repo has been synced.

 ## OVERRIDE_MAKE_COMMAND